oalsheikh2/nd013-c2-fusion-starter/writeup1_update.md

-# Writeup: Track 3D-Objects Over Time
+# Writeup: Track 3D-Objects

-Please use this starter template to answer the following questions:

-### 1. Write a short recap of the four tracking steps and what you implemented there (filter, track management, association, camera fusion).
-Which results did you achieve?
-Which part of the project was most difficult for you to complete, and why?
+## When the code is functional, you are supposed to use the viewer to locate and closely inspect point-clouds on vehicles and write a short report that includes the following items:

+### 1. Find and display 10 examples of vehicles with varying degrees of visibility in the point-cloud
+Identify vehicle features that appear as a stable feature on most vehicles (e.g. rear-bumper, tail-lights) and describe them briefly.
+Also, use the range image viewer from the last example to underpin your findings using the lidar intensity channe

 First, we defined the limits of the points outside our area of interest, then we use `np.where` to show points within the limits we defined by:
 ```
 mask = np.where((lidar_pcl[:, 0] >= lim_x[0]) & (lidar_pcl[:, 0] <= lim_x[1]) &